Infineon/mtb-example-wifi-tcp-server/README.md

 2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
 To work with a different supported kit later, use the **Library Manager** to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.
 To access the Library Manager, right-click the application name from the Project Workspace window in the IDE, and select **ModusToolbox** > **Library Manager**.
 You can also access it from the **Quick Panel**.

    You can also just start the application creation process again and select a different kit.

-   If you want to use the application for a kit not listed here, you may need to update source files.
+   If you want to use the application for a kit not listed here, you may need to update the source files.
 If the kit does not have the required resources, the application may not work.

 3. In the **Project Creator - Select Application** dialog, choose the example.

-4. Optionally, update the **Application Name:** and **Location** fields with the application name and local path where application is created.
+4. Optionally, update the **Application Name:** and **Location** fields with the application name and local path where the application is created.

 5. Click **Create** to complete the application creation process.